 I am so glad I did my research and packed up the perfect coat for a (very) cold European winter.

-When I decided to spend a whole semester living in Russia people were pretty excited and wanted to know all the details ... especially when I told them I was leaving in January!
+When I decided to spend a whole semester living in Eastern Europe people were pretty excited and wanted to know all the details ... especially when I told them I was leaving in January!
 It gets cold all across Europe, particularly in a few countries where you can live as an ILP volunteer, but I wasn't worried — I did my research to find the perfect coat.

 Yep, I spent a whole semester living in Europe and it was just as perfect as it sounds.

 The coat I packed up for my semester was so warm and cozy (and cute) I was actually pretty disappointed when the weather warmed up enough that I didn't need that heavy as a parka, but I am so glad I brought something that was so perfect for the cold weather there.
 This post is a whole big collection of the coats our ILP volunteers recommend either for the end of the Fall semester, or right at the beginning of their Spring semesters.
 Hopefully with all of this advice in one spot, you can find one that works for you and your budget.

 Brands We Love (And Volunteers Recommend)

 This is probably the most popular brand for our ILP volunteers, with tons and tons recommending Eddie Bauer for the quality, price, and warm (but not bulky) parkas.
 Kat Green is just one happy ILP volunteer who was glad she got an Eddie Bauer coat before her semester:

 "We went to the outlet store which was awesome.
 Sign up for their rewards, because I've been getting 40% and 50% coupons off for most everything since I signed up!
 These coats are super warm, waterproof, long enough to cover the bum, have a fur hood lining, and 550 down."